Sample Efficient Deep Reinforcement Learning via Uncertainty Estimation: Algorithms in details

 \subsection{\change{BootstrapDQN}}

 \change{BootstrapDQN \citep{Osband_Blundell_Pritzel_Van_Roy_2016}, improved with Randomized Prior Function (RPF) \citep{Osband_Aslanides_Cassirer_2018}, is an ensemble-based modification of DQN \citep{DQN}.
 Instead of a $Q$- and a target network, we use a $Q$-ensemble and a target ensemble.
 It is the base algorithm upon which IV-DQN is built.
-The detailed steps at training and testing are presented in algorithms \ref{alg:BootstrapDQN_tr} and \ref{alg:BootstrapDQN_te}\footnote{The presentation of these algorithms is optimized for readability.
+The detailed steps at training are presented in algorithm \ref{alg:BootstrapDQN_tr}\footnote{The presentation of algorithms is optimized for readability.
 During the implementation, many for-loops are replaced by tensor computation or parallel computing.}.}

 \paragraph{Network architecture} The $Q$-ensemble and the target ensemble are initialized identically with $N=5$ neural networks.
 We used multi-layer perceptrons with 2 ReLU-activated hidden layers of 64 nodes.